-The OSO offers various resources to Stanford Faculty interested in Science Outreach.
+The OSO offers these resources to Stanford faculty interested in science outreach and the NSF Broader Impacts criterion.
+We are also available to help faculty develop ideas and partnerships for sharing their research.
 Please contact us with any questions or suggestions.

-This packet is meant to be a Job Aid to assist faculty who wish to host high school interns outside of a formal Stanford HS Internship Program.
-It was compiled by Stanford’s Office of Science Outreach, in collaboration with Stanford’s Risk Management, Health & Safety and Human Resources offices.
+This packet is meant to be a Job Aid to assist faculty PIs who wish to host minors in their lab outside of a formal Stanford internship program.
+It was compiled by Stanford’s Office of Science Outreach, in collaboration with Stanford’s Risk Management, Health & Safety, General Counsel and Human Resources offices.
 It is not intended to provide legal advice.
 Questions?
-Kaye Storm, Office of Science Outreach, 650.724.4332 or email@example.com.
+Kyle Cole, Office of STEM Outreach, 650.724.4332 or email@example.com.

-This packet is meant to be a Job Aid to assist faculty who wish to host undergraduates from other institutions outside of a formal Stanford REU (Research Experience for Undergraduates) Program.
-It was compiled by Stanford’s Office of Science Outreach, in collaboration with Stanford’s Risk Management, Health & Safety and Human Resources offices.
+This packet is meant to be a Job Aid to assist faculty PIs who wish to host undergraduates from other institutions in their lab outside of a formal Stanford internship program.
+It was compiled by Stanford’s Office of Science Outreach, in collaboration with Stanford’s Risk Management, Health & Safety, General Counsel and Human Resources offices.
 It is not intended to provide legal advice.
 Questions?
-Kaye Storm, Office of Science Outreach, 650.724.4332 or firstname.lastname@example.org.
+Kyle Cole, Office of STEM Outreach, 650.724.4332 or firstname.lastname@example.org.

 NSF seeks outreach activities that address one or more of these Broader Impacts:

 - Advance discovery and understanding while promoting teaching, training, and learning

 - Broaden dissemination to enhance scientific and technological understanding

 Need help generating ideas to fulfill these requirements?
 Click on the red title above.